RESEARCH TEAM

 I attended a surf camp in Cascais, Portugal.
 Favourite Quote: “If you're always trying to be normal, you will never know how amazing you can be.” – Maya Angelou |

-Rasha completed her BSc in Kinesiology at the University of Waterloo, MSc in Rehabilitation Science at the University of Toronto, and PhD in Kinesiology at the University of Waterloo.
+Dr. Rasha El-Kotob completed her BSc in Kinesiology at the University of Waterloo, MSc in Rehabilitation Science at the University of Toronto, and PhD in Kinesiology at the University of Waterloo.

 |